ntwiles/nala/README.md

 print foo;
 ```

 As with the above example, a trailing semicolon is required after both statements.
-Bindings are added to a lexical scope which in effect is global as there's not yet any method of creating new scopes.

 Values declared with the `const` keyword are immutable (though further clarification to this may be needed when objects are implemented).
 A future `let` keyword will allow for mutable variables to be declared.